paugier/mercurial-book/en/hgext.rst

 -  To change the email address from which the messages originate, use the ``hg -f`` option.
 This takes one argument, the email address to use.

--  The default behavior is to send unified diffs (see :ref:`sec:mq:patch <sec:mq:patch>` for a description of the format), one per message.
+-  The default behavior is to send unified diffs, one per message.
 You can send a binary bundle instead with the ``hg -b`` option.

 -  Unified diffs are normally prefaced with a metadata header.
 You can omit this, and send unadorned diffs, with the ``hg --plain`` option.